TEDxAuckland/tedx-auckland-site/src/_posts/2018-10-15-faq-what-is-the-speaker-curation-process.md

 ### A question that is regularly asked to us at TEDxAuckland is *“how do you select your speakers?”*.

-It occurred to me that many people had the wrong idea about how much work was involved.
-Now, with the 2018 event wrapped, I’d like to try explaining the process.
+It occurred to us at TEDxAkl that many people had the wrong idea about how much work was involved in the curation process.
+Now, with the 2018 event wrapped, I’d like to try explaining the process, which is more complicated than "we find ideas worth spreading".
 {: .present-before-paste}

 I first became part of the TEDxAkl team as a video editor, late December 2017.
 The 2017 event had just occurred, and as a recent graduate looking for projects to save myself from post-uni emptiness, I jumped at the opportunity to edit the talks.
-However, these were talks I hadn’t seen performed live, from speakers I had never met.
+This meant watching them on repeat, and as a result, I became extraordinarily familiar with the final product of the speakers’ ideas, yet knew nothing of the process that lead to it.&nbsp;[*Watch the 2017 talks here.*](https://youtu.be/EKBKqcaHOIg?list=PLcm2pIIAwlDtn58jNUEqyRUgUuNJ8Qjdd){: target="_blank"}
 {: .present-before-paste}

-Editing all of the incredible talks from 2017 meant watching them again and again, and as a result, I became extraordinarily familiar with the final product of the speakers’ ideas, yet knew nothing of the process that lead to it.&nbsp;[*Watch the 2017 talks here.*](https://youtu.be/EKBKqcaHOIg?list=PLcm2pIIAwlDtn58jNUEqyRUgUuNJ8Qjdd){: target="_blank"}
-{: .present-before-paste}

 When becoming a co-organiser of TEDxAuckland, I finally got insight into the selection process and what went into developing each idea into one that would suit the TEDx platform, and represent the ethos of TEDxAuckland accurately.
 {: .present-before-paste}

-How the speakers were selected varied, but all were chosen based on the same thing - their idea.
+How the speakers were initially selected was varied, but all were chosen based on the same thing - their idea.
 Very rarely was it the one they first put forward.
 {: .present-before-paste}

-Some people, like [Andrew Barnes](https://tedxauckland.com/people/andrew-barnes/){: target="_blank"}, [Sarah Strong](https://tedxauckland.com/people/sarah/){: target="_blank"}, and [Daniel Gudsell](https://tedxauckland.com/people/daniel-gudsell/){: target="_blank"}, were selected from hundreds of applications sent to ideas@tedxauckland.com.
+Some people, like [Andrew Barnes](https://tedxauckland.com/people/andrew-barnes/){: target="_blank"}, [Sarah Strong](https://tedxauckland.com/people/sarah/){: target="_blank"}, and [Daniel Gudsell](https://tedxauckland.com/people/daniel-gudsell/){: target="_blank"}, were selected from hundreds of detailed pitches sent to ideas@tedxauckland.com.
 Speaker team [Elliott Blade](https://tedxauckland.com/an-interview-with-elliott-blade-tedxauckland-licensee/){: target="_blank"}, Georgina Robert, and Ah Shin Park reviewed each of these proposed ideas, then met with those who they felt may offer something totally unique and timely.&nbsp;
 {: .present-before-paste}

 This often happened over coffee (or a beer), and the idea was discussed further.
 No one was confirmed on the spot, and speakers that were eventually confirmed returned for several follow up meetings to develop their idea before a decision was finally made. &nbsp;&nbsp;&nbsp;